The Court is hearing an appeal to the 2010 Allahabad High Court judgment which divided the title to the Babri Masjid / Ram Janmabhoomi site.

 Following the 1949 order, three key title suits challenging it were filed:

 In September 2010, the Allahabad High Court delivered a judgment dividing the Ayodhya title into three equal parts.
-It awarded the title to the Nirmohi Akhara, Lord Ram represented by Triloki Nath Pandey (a RSS volunteer and Vishva Hindu Parishad functionary), and the Sunni Waqf Board.
+It awarded the title to the Nirmohi Akhara, Lord Ram represented by Triloki Nath Pandey (a RSS volunteer and Vishva Hindu Parishad functionary, who replaced Agarwal after his death), and the Sunni Waqf Board.

-On 27 September, a three-judge bench delivered its verdict on the question of what strength bench should hear the appeal.
+On 27 September 2018, a three-judge bench delivered its verdict on the question of whether the matter should be referred to a Constitution Bench (comprising 5-judges).
 The court ruled that a three-judge bench could continue to hear the matter.
-It reject referring it to a constitution bench on the ground that Faruqui did not need revisiting.
-Faruqui held that in questions of state land acquisitions, mosques are not an essential feature of Islam.
+It rejected referring it to a Constitution Bench on the ground that Faruqui did not need revisiting.
+Faruqui had held that mosques are not an essential feature of Islam.
 Justice Bhushan, on behalf of Chief Justice Misra and himself, wrote the majority opinion.
 Justice Nazeer wrote a dissenting opinion:

-Then, Chief Justice Dipak Misra retired.
-On 8 January 2019, Chief Justice Gogoi reassigned the dispute to a five-judge constitution bench, using his administrative powers as Chief Justice.
+Then, Chief Justice Dipak Misra retired on 2 October 2018.
+On 8 January 2019, Chief Justice Gogoi reassigned the dispute to a five-judge Constitution Bench, using his administrative powers as Chief Justice.

 On 8 March 2019, the court ordered the main parties to attempt mediation over an eight week period.
 The mediation proceedings began on 13 March and are set to complete in early May.
 On 10 May, the court extended the mediation period until 15 August, upon the request of several parties.